 Tapeworms, roundworms, hookworms, and whipworms are common internal parasites in cats.
 And although any worm infestation can make your kitty uncomfortable, some, like hookworms, can be fatal in kittens.
 Signs your cat may have worms include:

 - Weight loss

 - A change in appetite

 - Scooting on his bottom

 - An overall poor appearance

-Heartworms are spread to dogs through mosquito bites.
+Heartworms are spread to animals through mosquito bites.
 Up to 14 inches long, a heartworm lives in the heart and the arteries that carry blood from the heart to the lungs.
 Heartworms affect how the heart functions and how blood clots and is likely to cause death if untreated.
 Monthly heartworm preventives are effective.
-If infected, your dog may cough, have trouble breathing, and experience other symptoms.
+If infected, your animal may cough, have trouble breathing, and experience other symptoms.

 For more information please send us an e-mail: firstname.lastname@example.org

 Pet owners trust us to look after the needs of their beloved companions.
 We are specialists committed to delivering the very highest of veterinary care and affection.